Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca

-In contrast, there do not seem to be a major formal linguistic differences between the two genders.
+There do not seem to be major formal linguistic differences between the two genders.

 Note that we only inspected the top tokens associated with either gender, and therefore this analysis cannot make any strong claim as to completeness.
 It is indeed likely that other topics arise from a further analysis of such tokens.
-Furthermore, the masking procedure we carried out during processing can be repeated after this type of analysis: if, for example, the analyst decides that tokens indicating patterns of interaction are not interesting in terms of gender portrayal, these tokens can be masked, and the model training repeated.
-The results is a model which should have the 'next best' set of features among its top-ranking gender cues.
+Furthermore, the masking procedure we carried out during processing can be repeated after this type of analysis: If, for example, the analyst decides that tokens indicating patterns of interaction are not interesting in terms of gender portrayal, these tokens can be masked, and the model training repeated.
+The result is a model which should have the `next best’ set of features among its top-ranking gender cues.

-\subsection{Experiment 2: Cross-dressed Characters}
+\subsection{Experiment 2: Cross-Dressed Characters}

 Cross-dressing characters are characters that adopt some traits of another gender during some scenes, dressing and speaking as a member of another gender.
 Such characters are a particularly interesting use case for our classifier-based gender portrayal method.